My Favorite Brunette: Plot

-After a bizarre golf match with an inmate and an imaginary golf ball, Ronnie is captured by the Montague gang and locked in a room at the sanitarium.
-Carlotta is also prisoner there.
+This fake clue leads Ronnie to Seacliffe Lodge in Carmel, which he doesn't realize is a sanitarium.
+After a bizarre golf match with an inmate and an imaginary golf ball, Ronnie is captured by the Montague gang and locked in a room.
+Carlotta is a prisoner there too.
 Montague explains that Carlotta's uncle had turned down his offer to buy mineral rights.
-Carlotta's real uncle is then wheeled into the room to prove he is unhurt.
-He asks Carlotta to light his cigarette, puts it out, and then returns it to her.
-When Ronnie refuses to reveal the whereabouts of the coded map, Kismet slugs him.
-Carlotta lies, saying that the map is at the Ferry Building, about an hour away.
-Montague sends a stooge to the Ferry Building to retrieve the map.
+Carlotta's real uncle is then wheeled into the room to prove he is unhurt and he gives a cigarette to Carlotta.
+Ronnie is interrogated for the location of the map and Carlotta lies, saying that the map is at the Ferry Building, about an hour away.
+Montague sends a stooge to retrieve it.

-In her room, Carlotta unwraps the cigarette from her uncle.
-Inside is a paper note, saying to see "James Collins", a scientist.
+Returned to their rooms, Carlotta unwraps a secret message from her uncle hidden in the cigarette.
+The message says to see "James Collins", a scientist.
 Ronnie and Carlotta are able to knock out a nurse and flee.
-At his office, Ronnie returns the map to Carlotta.
-They call Collins' office and arrange to meet him at a restaurant that night.
-Unfortunately, Montague's stooge has followed them and overhears the arrangement.

 Ronnie and Carlotta meet Collins and show him the map.
-Collins says that he made it, and it depicts cryolite deposits from which uranium can be mined.
+Collins says it depicts cryolite deposits from which uranium can be mined.
 He says that Carlotta's uncle had scheduled an important meeting with the government at the Pilgrim Hotel in Washington.
 Collins pockets the map, and Ronnie drives him to the police station so he can testify.
-As Ronnie parks, Kismet, who's hiding in the back seat with Ronnie's gun, shoots Collins and steals the map from his pocket.
-Ronnie and the dead Collins are spotted by the police, and Ronnie flees the scene, now wanted for Collins' murder.
+As Ronnie parks, Kismet, who's hiding in the back seat with Ronnie's gun, shoots Collins and steals the map.
+Ronnie and the dead Collins are discovered by the police.
+Ronnie flees the scene, now wanted for Collins' murder.

 Carlotta and a disguised Ronnie fly to Washington and go to the Pilgrim Hotel.
 They answer a help wanted ad, applying as a bellboy and a maid.
-In the Montague gang's suite, they record the gang's confessions on a recording machine, including Kismet's confession that he murdered Collins.
+In the Montague gang's suite, they record the gang's confessions, including Kismet's confession that he murdered Collins.
 But, when the police are called, Kismet switches the records and throws the incriminating record out the window.
-Montague tells the police that Ronnie is wanted for the Collins murder in San Francisco.
-Ronnie is arrested and taken away; the gang still has the map and Carlotta's real uncle.
+Ronnie is arrested for Collins' murder and taken away; the gang still has the map and Carlotta's real uncle.